 Learning and Using R at Stanford

-Come to the R Open Lab Wednesdays from 3-5pm at the Social Sciences Resource Center (SSRC), in the Velma Denning Room, Green Library to get help to install R or RStudio, to learn how and where to get started with R, to work though an R tutorial, to find someone to troubleshoot an error you keep getting and can’t figure out why, to exchange the latest R news, to show off a really cool R project you are working on and more.
-Bring your questions, your laptop, or both.
-R Open Labs will resume September 27, 2017.
+Come to the R Open Lab Wednesdays from 3-5pm (during Fall/Winter/Spring Quarter only), in the Velma Denning Room, Green Library to find out how and where to get started with R, to work though some R code, to find someone to troubleshoot an error you keep getting, or just to chat.

-If you are interested in taking a class with R, check our updated list of Stanford classes that use and teach R.
+If you are interested in taking a class with R, check out our list of Stanford classes that use and teach R.

 Join the Stanford R Community